 Discounted Cash Flow Model

-A DCF model builds on the three statement model by providing an analysis of a series of discounted cash flows to understand what the business’s approximate value is.
+A DCF model builds on the three statement model by providing an analysis of a series of discounted cash flows (DCF) to understand what the business’s approximate value is.
 It is the primary method for valuing most businesses and other cash-flow generating assets, such as commercial real estate, residential rental real estate, and even leasing agreements.

 DCF models are the foundational model used across investment finance for a variety of valuation purposes.